labviros/is-face-detection/README.md

 ![Example Image](https://github.com/labviros/is-face-detector/blob/master/etc/images/face.png)

-In a simplified way, a service on the Intelligent Space is a python (or cpp, etc.) application running in a docker container on a kubernetes plataform which orchestrate these containers across a set of hosts.
+In a simplified way, a service on the Intelligent Space is a python (or cpp, etc.) application running in a docker container which is orchestrated on a kubernetes plataform across a set of hosts.

 This service detects faces in images, providing these detections in different ways.
 It runs on **CPU**.